Our Argentina Itinerary

 Ok, we will be the first to say that Trelew isn’t the most beautiful city in the world, but it’s a real city and that in itself after all the more touristy towns in Patagonia is interesting.
 Although, if we were to come to this region again, we would probably base ourselves in Gaiman or Puerto Madryn.
 Why did we choose Trelew?
-Because it’s the nearest city to Punta Tombo for the penguins!!
-Yes, you can see penguins in Ushuaia, but this place is terrific.
+Because it’s the nearest city to Punta Tombo for seeing penguins in Argentina!
+(Yes, you can see penguins in Ushuaia, but this place is terrific.)

 So here’s a list of our favourite things to see and do in Chubut Province.